Founded in March 1997, Indigenous People is a non-profit cultural education organisation currently based in Brighton.

 So as to foster a greater degree of awareness and understanding of other cultures, Indigenous People develops cultural exchange projects and builds bridges between different cultures.
 Broadening horizons and accessing alternative perspectives allows us to appreciate the diversity of solutions to the social challenges and problems facing humanity.
 In particular, the organisation aims to demonstrate that human fulfilment and well-being can be defined in many ways, leading us away from a preoccupation solely with consumption towards a better understanding of the meaning – quality of life.

 Mindful of the challenges and threats facing indigenous and traditional cultures, Indigenous People seek to highlight of how global patterns of production, supply and consumption, particularly those in the West, impact on people and their environment in non-western societies.
 They also seek to highlight how we in the West can adopt ethical consumption patterns and lifestyles so as to promote a more ethical and equitable global society and promote a more holistic, ecological understanding of human development and well-being.
-Indigenous People therefore seek to combine an awareness of ecological principles of balance and sustainability, a subsequent critique of orthodox patterns of material and cultural production and distribution and the need to advocate constructive alternatives amenable to contemporary decision makers.
+In particular, the charity seeks to highlight how happiness and wellbeing can be enhanced by participation in local community cultural activities, as exemplified by traditional African drumming, dancing and singing, rather than the relentless pursuit if material wealth which is placing an unsustainable burden on the earth and environment.